mratsim/nim-rmad/README.md

 RMAD, also called autograd is an efficient way to automatically differentiate any transformation applied during the forward pass.

 ## Examples
 Examples are available in the examples folder.
+You will find examples from differentiating addition and substraction to building a Support Vector machine and a neural network with 2-hidden layers.

 Here is a port of Andrej Karpathy's Javascript old Neural Network [tutorial](https://karpathy.github.io/neuralnets/).